Llangennech: Demographics

 Llangennech community's population was 4,964, according to the 2011 census; an increase of 10.07% since the 4,510 people noted in 2001.
+The 2019 ONS estimates put the population at 5,153.

 The 2011 census showed 39.9% of the population could speak Welsh, a fall from 46.8% in 2001.

 Geography

-Troserch Woodlands

-The Trosech Woodlands lie near the River Morlais, approximately one mile to the north of the village.
-It is owned and cared for by the Trosech Woodland Society for the benefit of the public.
+The Afon Morlais runs through the village.
+The Troserch Woodlands lie near the Afon Morlais, approximately one mile to the north of the village.
+It is owned by the Troserch Woodland Society.
+The woodland received a community Green Flag award in 2021.
+The remains of the old Troserch Mill stands in the woodland.

+Animals including otters, hedgehogs and species of reptile including grass snakes, the common lizard and adders have been recorded in the village.

 Governance

-Llangennech is currently represented in parliament by Nia Griffith MP and in the Senedd by Lee Waters MS, both under the Llanelli constituency.
+Llangennech is currently represented in the UK Parliament by Nia Griffith MP and in the Welsh Senedd by Lee Waters MS, both under the Llanelli constituency.
 Both are members of the Labour party.

-The Local Authority for the area is Carmarthenshire County Council and the village's county councillors are Gary Jones and Jacqueline Seward.
+Llangennech is also an electoral ward, coterminous with the community, which elects two county councillors to Carmarthenshire County Council.
+The village's county councillors elected in 2022 were Gary Jones and Jacqueline Seward.

 Llangennech Community Council

 On a community level, Llangennech is run by Llangennech Community Council.
 It currently seats 12 councillors who are elected on a quadrennial basis.
-Meetings are held in the community centre and Bryn hall.
-The current Chair is Councillor Ian Morlais Williams of Plaid Cymru.
-Councillor Gary Robert Jones is the Vice Chair; he is a member of the Labour Party.
-They were both chosen to occupy their respective roles in the council's annual general meeting on the 16 May 2022.
+Meetings are held in the Llangennech Community Centre and Bryn Hall.

 Transport

-Llangennech is served by the Heart of Wales line, with trains both beginning and terminating in Swansea and Shrewsbury.
-The franchise for the line is currently run by Transport for Wales (TfW).
+Llangennech is a commuter village - 85.1% of households own at least one car.
+The main thoroughfare of the village, the B4297, connects with the A4138 road - northeast from Hendy and southwest from Bryn - which itself connects with junction 48 of the M4.

-Two bus services operate in the village - the L3 and L7.
+Two bus services operate in the village: the L3 and L7.
 These are run by First Cymru.
 Residents complained about the reliability of these services, leading local politicians to secure promises from the operator that the services would improve.

+Llangennech is served by the Heart of Wales line, with train services between Swansea and Shrewsbury.
+The franchise for the line is currently run by Transport for Wales (TfW).

-Derailment Incident
+Derailment incident

-On the 26th of August 2020, ten tankers derailed near the village and spilled around 446,000 litres of fuel.
-The area of the spillage included a site of special scientific interest (SSSI) and a special area of conservation (SAC).
+On 26 August 2020, ten tankers derailed near the village and spilled around 446,000 litres of fuel.
+The area of the spillage included a site of special scientific interest (SSSI) and a Special Area of Conservation (SAC).
 The incident caused major damage to these environments.

 Education

 Ysgol Gymraeg Llangennech is the only school in the village.
 As of 2021, there were 420 pupils on roll at the school.

+It is notable for its choir, which has competed in the Urdd Eisteddfod and the BBC's Song of Praise's School Choir of the Year competition which it won in 2015.

-In 2017, Carmarthenshire County Council voted 38-20 in favour of somewhat controversial plans for the school to switch from dual stream education to an exclusively Welsh-medium education.
+In 2017, Carmarthenshire County Council voted 38–20 in favour of somewhat controversial plans for the school to switch from dual stream education to an exclusively Welsh-medium education.

 The school historically feeds into Ysgol Gyfun y Strade and Bryngwyn Comprehensive School for secondary education.